ipfs/kubo/docs/experimental-features.md

 ## ipfs p2p

 Allows tunneling of TCP connections through Libp2p streams.
 If you've ever used port forwarding with SSH (the `-L` option in OpenSSH), this feature is quite similar.

 ### State

-Experimental, will be stabilized in 0.6.0
+Experimental and will be stabilized in 0.6.0

 ### In Version